 When I first started running, it took me years to believe that running didn’t always feel hard.
 I would run a mile at a time, try to run fast, and finish feeling like I could not run another step.
-This left me very discouraged, always wishing I could increase my running endurance but not knowing how.
+This left me very discouraged, always wishing I could increase running endurance but not knowing how.

-I eventually figured this out, and once I did, I began to see that increasing my running endurance was actually quite simple.
+I eventually figured this out, and once I did, I began to see that building endurance was actually quite simple.
 As my running endurance began to improve, my eyes were opened to all the possibilities that lie before me.

 Building running endurance is one of the biggest struggles for beginner runners and anyone looking to make a comeback.
 That initial running motivation is quickly stripped away when we find that our improvements have plateaued.

-Despite these challenges, building your running stamina does eventually begin to get easier.
-Adding distance to your long run slowly becomes a weekly thing, and suddenly the door is open and it feels as though you can accomplish anything.
+However, despite these challenges, building your running stamina does eventually get easier.
+Increasing mileage during your long run slowly becomes a weekly thing, and suddenly the door is open and it feels as though you can accomplish anything.

 So how do you get to this point?

 Increasing your running endurance doesn’t have to feel so disheartening.
-If you’ve tried and failed to boost your running stamina many times (like I used to), you may be missing some key tactics.
+If you’ve tried and failed to build your running stamina (like I used to), you may be missing some key tactics.
 These 5 secrets will help you improve your running endurance not just easily – but quickly as well.

 5 Secrets to Increase Your Running Endurance Quickly